docmd-search v0.1.1 is now available →

 });

-Read docmd-search documentation →
+Read the full documentation →

 Learn how offline search works →

-Read about browser-client settings →
+Read about browser client settings →